RubyCat1337/VPN-MAXIMKA/README.md

 - **Bash Arrays:** Used to store and manage VPN server details.
 - **User Input:** Accepts user input to customize script behavior.

-Feel free to further customize and enhance the script based on your specific requirements!

 ### Running the Script